Machina-Labs/rsi_driver_hw/README.md

 ## Submission
 In order to submit the assignment, do the following:

-1. Fork the GitHub repository (create an account if you don't have one)
+1. Navigate to GitHub's project import page: [https://github.com/new/import](https://github.com/new/import)

+2. In the box titled "Your old repository's clone URL", paste the homework repository's link: [https://github.com/Machina-Labs/path_analysis_hw](https://github.com/Machina-Labs/path_analysis_hw)

+3. In the box titled "Repository Name", add a name for your local homework (ex. `path_analysis_soln`)

+4. Set privacy level to "Public", then click "Begin Import" button at bottom of the page.

-2. Develop / Add your solution to the repository and push it to Github.
+5. Develop your homework solution in the cloned repository and push it to Github when you're done.
+Extra points for good Git hygiene.

-3. Send us the link to your forked repository.
+6. Send us the link to your repository.

 ## Too Easy?